luisfvieira/Knapsack/README.md

 The code is my own work, test instances not.

-Part of my project in Algorithm Design during College, don't copy and paste my work pretending to be yours.
+Part of my project in Algorithm Design during College.